VADL-25-26/nucleo-h753zi-state-detect/README.md

 Ensure that TIM7, USART1 & USART2 are enabled.
 USART1 and USART2 must have a Baud of 115200 and WL of 8 (including parity).

+On STM32CubeIDE, go to Project -> Clean -> Clean All Projects & Start Build Immediately.
+This should configure the project for your machine.

 Run the main.c file in either debug or run modes Launch a Serial Monitor at 115200 and read from COM connected to STM32.